ivaylo-apostolov/SS_Automation_TeamWork/DESCRIPTION.md

 Added GetLoginPanelTitle() in LoginPage class.

-Added 01LoginAdmin and 02LogoutAdmin in separate classes.
+Added 01LoginAdmin and 02LogoutAdmin TESTS in separate classes.